Dynamical Jahn-Teller effect in the first excited C$_{60}^-$: Jahn-Teller Effect

 \subsection{Vibronic states}

+The vibronic Hamiltonian matrix was numerically diagonalized as described in Sec. \ref{Sec:vibronic}.
+The calculated data are listed in Table \ref{Table:Energy_level} and the levels are shown in Fig. \ref{Fig:Vibronic_E_level}.
+In the figure, the vibronic levels for the ground C$_{60}^-$ and the vibrational levels of neutral C$_{60}$ as well as the vibronic levels of the first excited C$_{60}^-$.
+The ground vibronic and vibrational levels are used as the origin of the energy.

-The ground vibronic levels (termed by $J$=1) for the $T_{1u}$ (LUMO) and $T_{1g}$ (NLUMO) electornic states are $-96.5$ and $-113.8$ meV, respectively.
-Previous study shows that for LUMO, the contributions from the static and the dynamic JT effect to the ground energy is almost the same\cite{Liu2018a}, but this is the not the same situation for NLUMO, as is shown in Table. \ref{Table:Energy_contrib}.
-The ratio of the dynamical contribution to the static contribution is smaller in NLUMO case than in LUMO case, which is consistent \cite{Auerbach1994, OBrien1996} with the stronger vibronic coupling in NLUMO than in LUMO.
+One should note that the distributions of the vibronic states of C$_{60}$ anions differ much from that of the vibrational levels of neutral C$_{60}$.
+The ground vibronic levels with vibronic angular momentum $J$=1 for the $T_{1u}$ ($t_{1u}^1$) and $T_{1g}$ ($t_{1g}^1$) electornic states are $-96.5$ and $-113.8$ meV, respectively.
+Previous study shows that for the ground electronic states, the contributions from the static and the dynamic JT effect to the ground energy are almost the same\cite{Liu2018a}.
+However, the ratio of the dynamical contribution to the static contribution is smaller in the $t_{1g}^1$ case than in the $t_{1u}^1$ case (Table \ref{Table:Energy_contrib}), which is consistent \cite{Auerbach1994, OBrien1996} with the stronger orbital vibronic couplings for the $t_{1g}$ NLUMO than for the $t_{1u}$ LUMO.

-The low-energy vibronic levels are shown in Fig. \ref{Fig:Vibronic_E_level} (see also Table. \ref{Table:Energy_level}) for NLUMO, and LUMO, and are compared with the vibrational levels of neutral C$_{60}$.
-For easy comparision, the energies of ground states of LUMO, NLUMO and the lowest vibrational state were shifted to a same level (0 meV).
-The group of the first excited vibronic levels ($J = 3,2,1$) split more in NLUMO than in LUMO, as expected from the stronger vibronic coupling in the former: The splitting of the former, 13.3 meV, is about two times larger than that of LUMO (4.4 meV).
-Such splitting may be observed as fine structure in e.g. high-resolution absorption spectra of C$_{60}^-$.
+The difference in the vibronic couplings in the $t_{1u}$ and the $t_{1g}$ levels appear in the excited vibronic levels too (Fig. \ref{Fig:Vibronic_E_level}).
+The group of the first excited vibronic levels ($J = 3,2,1$) split more in the case of $t_{1g}^1$ than in $t_{1u}^1$, as expected from the stronger vibronic coupling in the former: the splitting of the former, 13.3 meV, is about two times larger than that of LUMO (4.4 meV).
+Such splitting may be observed as fine structures in e.g. high-resolution absorption spectra of C$_{60}^-$.